TPriince/simple-typing-effect/README.md

 ## Installation

-You can install `simple-typingE-effect` via npm by running the following command:
+You can install `simple-typing-effect` via npm by running the following command:

 ```shell
 npm install simple-typing-effect